inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/200-introduction.rst

 Data Analysis Using QGIS and |project_name| covers different material from the previous unit, complementing and building on top of it.
-Unit One was about the collection of relevant data using OpenStreetMap.
+Unit One was about the collection of relevant data using OSM.
 In this unit we will explore how to use geographic data to better understand disaster impact and to help develop contingency plans.